minprog/app-studio/40 Projects/30 Watch List/10 Assignment.md

 All students must ordinarily submit this and all other problem sets to be eligible for a satisfactory grade unless granted an exception in writing by the course's heads.

-## Peer Assessment

-In additional to the above, your work will also be reviewed by a fellow student.
-Instructions for the review will be made available next week.

-Design
-: To what extent is your code written well (i.e., clearly, efficiently, elegantly, and/or logically)?

-Style
-: To what extent is your code readable (i.e., commented and indented with variables aptly named)?

 ## Helpful reminders

 Remember that movie?
 It came out last year and you really really wanted to see it, and up until now, you totally forgot to watch it.
 A perfect problem to tackle with a small but powerful app!